psison92/stranger-drinks-front-end/README.md

 <img width="1383" alt="Screen Shot 2022-07-21 at 1 13 42 PM" src="https://user-images.githubusercontent.com/104323543/180273930-ff65ede9-a7f6-4934-b069-0bf1d2ff6f47.png">

-This is your main drinks page where you can edit,delete or head to the details page where you can write a review on your creation.
+This is your main drinks page where you can edit, delete, or head to the details page where you can write a review on your creation.
 Enjoy!